Has your business hit a dry spell? Here’s 8 productive business ideas to help improve things.

 8. Ask Happy Clients to Share the Love!

 Word of mouth is arguably the most valuable kind of marketing there is – a bit of social proof in the right place can go a long way.
-A quiet period can give you the opportunity to ask previous happy clients for reviews through platforms like Yell or Google; to share more in-depth testimonials with you over social media or email; or (best of all) directly refer your company to a colleague or friend.
+A quiet period can give you the opportunity to ask previous happy clients to post reviews of your business on online review platforms like Yell or Google; to share more in-depth testimonials with you over social media or email; or (best of all) directly refer your company to a colleague or friend.

 If referrals work well for you, you could even incorporate a referral programme into your marketing mix.
 When done well, an offer like “tell a friend and get 10% off your next [whatever]” can work wonders.
 Naturally, you need to consider all profit margins, practicalities and legalities beforehand, but if a large chunk of your business comes from referred business, this could skyrocket you out of your slump!Is your business going through a dry spell?
 Here are 8 productive things you can do with that time.
 Click To Tweet